Ece Temelkuran

-Ece Temelkuran (born 22 July 1973, in Izmir) is a Turkish journalist and author.
+Ece Temelkuran (/ˈɛdʒeɪ təˈmɛlkərɑːn/; born 22 July 1973) is a Turkish journalist and author.

+Biography

+Ece Temelkuran was born on 22 July 1973 in İzmir.
 She was a columnist for Milliyet (2000–2009) and Habertürk (2009 – January 2012), and a presenter on Habertürk TV (2010–2011).
 She was fired from Habertürk after writing articles critical of the government, especially its handling of the December 2011 Uludere massacre.
 She was twice named Turkey's "most read political columnist".
-Her columns have also been published in international media such as The Guardian and Le Monde Diplomatique.
+Her columns have also been published in international media such as The Guardian, The New York Times, La Stampa, Der Spiegel, Internazionale and Le Monde Diplomatique.

-A graduate of Ankara University's Faculty of Law, she has published 12 books, including two published in English (Deep Mountain, Across the Turkish-Armenian Divide, Verso 2010, and Book of the Edge, BOA Editions 2010).
+A graduate of Ankara University's Faculty of Law, she lived in Beirut, Tunis, and Paris, to write her novels.

 In 2008 she was a visiting fellow at the Reuters Institute for the Study of Journalism, during which time she wrote Deep Mountain, Across the Turkish-Armenian Divide.

-Her books include Ne Anlatayım Ben Sana! ("What am I Going to Tell You!", Everest, 2006), on hunger strikes by Turkish political prisoners.
+For her book Turkey: The Insane and the Melancholy, she won the Edinburgh International Book Festival First Book award for her novel Women Who Blow On Knots and the Ambassador Of New Europe Award.

 She was awarded the Human Rights Association of Turkey's Ayşe Zarakolu Freedom of Thought Award in 2008.

-Her novel, Muz Sesleri ("Banana Sounds"), was published in 2010 and has been translated into Arabic and Polish.
+From March 2021 to September 2023 she was a fellow at The New Institute, Hamburg, working on a project "A New Vocabulary for 21st Century Progressives.
+She is on the advisory board of Progressive International and Democracy Next.

-In 2019, she published a nonfiction book How to Lose a Country: The 7 Steps from Democracy to Dictatorship, about the rise of right-wing populism and how it operates.
+In 2019, she published the internationally acclaimed nonfiction book How to Lose a Country: The 7 Steps from Democracy to Dictatorship, about the rise of right-wing populism and how it operates.

-2021 saw the publication of her non-fiction book “Together:10 Choices for a Better Now” extolling the virtues of humanity and the need to be “together”.
+2021 saw the publication of her non-fiction book “Together: 10 Choices for a Better Now” extolling the virtues of humanity and the need to be “together”.

+She is on the advisory board of Progressive International and Democracy Next.

+In 2023, she received the El Mundo International Journalism Awards in the Freedom of the Press category for her body of work.